wvsu-cict-code/cict-online/README.md

 Contributing to the code will require you to use a GitHub account and knowledge of using Git.
 Please visit this [git tutorial](https://try.github.io/levels/1/challenges/1) to learn more.

 ## Todo
-[] Add After Effects animation to the line arts utilizing Lottie
+* Add After Effects animation to the line arts utilizing Lottie.
+* Connect frontend to Contentful.
+* Improve page responsiveness.

 ## Architecture
 ![alt text](architecture.png "Architecture")